drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 for training the dictionary to include more unseen but relevant QA and AT terms.

 # Experimen environment and the used packages
-* Python 3.7 to run our souce codes.
+* Python 3.7 to run our souce code.

 * Required packages and their versions: